zachcasper/resource-types-contrib/contributing-docs/contributing-resource-types-recipes.md

     Audience: Developers/Contributors exploring new technologies or learning Radius
     Requirements:
         - Resource Type schema validation: YAML schema passes validation
-        - Single Recipe: At least one working recipe for any cloud provider or platform
+        - Single Recipe: At least one working Recipe for any cloud platform
         - Basic documentation: README with usage examples
         - Manual testing: Evidence of local testing by contributor
         - Maintainer review: Formal review and approval by Radius maintainers